Microgreen Cultivation: An Industrial Opportunity for Precision and Profitability

 1. Seed Selection and Preparation

-- Use pathogen-tested, food-grade seeds
+Use pathogen-tested, food-grade seeds.

 2. Sowing and Germination

-- Germination often occurs in dark, high-humidity conditions
+Germination often occurs in dark, high-humidity conditions.

-- Temperature stability is essential to avoid fungal growth
+Maintain temperature stability to avoid fungal growth.

 3. Growth Phase (Critical Control Stage)